-MORNING DROP OFF - 8:35am Bell
+MORNING DROP OFF - 8:20-8:35am (Warning bell at 8:30)

 - The designated GREEN area in front of the KCS courtyard and garage is open for drop off only until 8:40am.
 Please do not park in this area. - Cars may pull over parallel to the curb on either the left or right side of the designated GREEN area to drop off students. - KCS crossing guards will escort children across the crosswalk so they can walk into the supervised playground. - If you need to park, please use parking stalls in the BLUE area.